 Many of you know that I often speak of my Dad starting me into music.
 He and my mother went to look for a player piano at a music store one day, when I was about 13 years old.
 The salesman sat me at an organ with some music note cardboard guides and a beginner song book and I was hooked.
 They bought that organ that night.

 My dad took me to my organ lessons every week, to recitals, to my classical pipe organ lessons, bought a small organ when I started with some friends in a band, bought us a van to carry our equipment, bought a Hammond Organ B-3, Leslie speaker cabinets, sound equipment, found playing jobs for myself and the band, came and recorded us many times when we played….and on and on….
 He was living his dream, through me.

 When I faced leaving my corporate job of 22 years in 2008, I didn’t know if I should take that leap or not.
 My whole life was about playing it safe, not taking risks, but a voice inside kept telling me that if I stay the same, so will my life, and possibly fill my memories with regrets.
 I listened to that voice, and I have no doubt it was being guided by my Dad.

-Over the last 3 years, although David’s Music House has always showed positive movement toward success, I can’t lie that it hasn’t been about the hardest thing I have ever done in my life!
-There have been several times when I didn’t know how I was going to keep it going, the many milestones of funding and at one point, when I had no idea what to do next, an angel came almost from nowhere and gave temporary financial support to get me through.
-Everything that has happened over the last 5 years has enabled the business to keep going and moving forward.
-Now, at my third year anniversary, I am seeing the signs of real success.
-I have known all along that there is only ONE WAY for this dream to succeed and that is to NOT STOP!!!
+Over the last almost 8 years, although David’s Music House has always showed positive movement toward success, it has been one of the hardest things I have ever done in my life!
+During the first three years, there were a few times when I didn’t know how I was going to keep it going.
+All through these scary times, suddenly, seemingly from out of the blue, financial support would come to see me through…thanks to my Angels watching over me.
+Everything that has happened over the last 8 years has enabled the business to keep going and moving forward.

 Thank you DAD…….